Volpestyle/clankvox/README.md

 # clankvox

-`clankvox` is the Rust media-plane subprocess for Clanker Conk.
+`clankvox` is the Rust media-plane subprocess for Clanky

 It owns the Discord voice and Go Live transport work that Bun should not do itself: